 Sheri Moon Zombie did a decent job in her role here, and came off as pretty believable.
 Even if she weren't Zombie's wife, she could totally do the acting thing on her own if she wanted to.
 As far as performances go, Bruce Davison was probably the standout for us in this one; he definitely brought the most legitimacy to the movie with his role, and he kept his scenes grounded, which we really liked.

 The music was also great in this one, both the score and the song selections.
-John 5 really knocked it out of the park with this score, and I imagine the soundtrack album will be a good listen, especially at high volume in the car.
+John 5 really knocked it out of the park with this score, and I imagine the soundtrack album will be a good listen, especially at high volume, in the car.

 |Zombie has an artistic eye, no doubt.|

 The thing about this movie, and a lot of Zombie's other film work, is this: If there was no sound, no plot, and you played nothing but music over the visuals, you'd have a pretty trippy music video on your hands.
-So much of what goes on in this film is just random, "out there" visuals, that serve no real purpose other than to be random and "out there."
+So much of what goes on in this film is just random, "out there" visual oddity, that serves no real purpose other than to be random and "out there."
 Like a music video.
 That's basically what Rob Zombie does here; he creates an hour and a half long music video, and tries to force a shambled mess of a plot in there to make it into a movie.

 I mean, the end credits were more coherent and tension-filled than anything that preceded them.